Dog Alone in the House – How Long Can Your Dog Be Left Alone?

 What is Separation Anxiety?

 Often boredom while the dog parent is away and the behaviors the dog exhibits are immediately recognized as separation anxiety.
 Sometimes, it is hard to distinguish, but separation anxiety is closely related to the sense of security.
 For example, suppose you don’t provide the dog with adequate physical and mental activity before you leave or while you are away.
 In that case, your pet may simply seek to occupy themselves.
 In addition to physiological needs, every dog has a range of other needs.
 Depending on the breed, these may vary.
 For example, one dog will need a lot more exercise, while another will need mental fatigue to be happy.
+Additionally, it’s crucial to establish a routine and provide your dog with a safe, comfortable space where they can relax and feel secure when you’re not home.
 Therefore, if you do not provide your pet with the opportunity to meet these needs, they will find their solution.
 For example, they may start destroying furniture or other objects.

 How to Deal with Separation Problems